thxgg/watermelon/README.md

 - `JWT_SECRET_KEY`: the secret used to sign JWTs
 - `JWT_LIFETIME_HOURS`: the number of hours a JWT is valid for
 - `JWT_REDIS_URL`: the connection string to the Redis database used to store JWTs
+- `SMTP_HOST`: the SMTP host to use for sending emails
+- `SMTP_PORT`: the SMTP port to use for sending emails
+- `SMTP_USERNAME`: the SMTP username to use for sending emails
+- `SMTP_PASSWORD`: the SMTP password to use for sending emails
+- `SMTP_FROM`: the email address to use for sending emails

 ## Database